 Our time is precious.
 Once it is gone, it is something we can never get back.
 At times, it may even feel like we just don’t have enough time, or a project deadline sneaks up on us and we can feel overwhelmed.
 It can stress us out, which leads to another array of problems like heart disease, diabetes, high blood pressure and can even your mood and outlook on life.
 With these tips, you can help yourself avoid unnecessary stress.

 Create a Calendar

-Calendars are a great tool that have been updated with the use of technology.
-You can view calendars on computers, tablets and smartphones.
+Calendars are a great tool that has been updated with the use of technology.
+You can view calendars on computers, tablets, and smartphones.
 Various calendars can be made for work tasks, meetings, personal errands, and even travel.
 They can be shared with others and categorized with different colors and most calendars will send reminders of when a task, or meeting is coming up.